-Parental Alienation Awareness Day is Monday, April 25.
-Leading into the day, DadsDivorce is speaking with a number of parental alienation experts and survivors about the factors that contribute to a parent being alienated and what affect that can have on families.
+April is Parental Alienation Awareness Month.
+DadsDivorce has spoken with a number of parental alienation experts and survivors about the factors that contribute to a parent being alienated and what affect that can have on families.

 Dr. Bernet reviews the eight criteria for diagnosing parental alienation that were originally developed in 1985 by Dr. Richard Gardner.
 These eight symptoms all occur in the child rather than in either parent.

 Although Dr. Bernet cautions that the symptoms still need to be studied further, he says they have held up well as indicators of parental alienation.

 Check back next week for an interview with Dr. Bernet about the work being done by the PASG.

 The campaign of denigration is when the child repeatedly complains about the parent over and over again.

 In fact, that’s often the first thing the child says when he or she comes into my office.
 They will say, “Dr. Bernet, let me tell you some things about my father that he did wrong.”

 That’s the campaign.
 Even though they have these complaints, the justification for the complaints are frivolous.

 That’s the second symptom.
 The child will give some silly reason for not wanting to ever see the targeted parent again.